jbcodeforce/ML-studies/docs/genAI/index.md

 ### Classical concerns and challenges

 * There are a lot of models available today, each with unique strengths and characteristics.
-How to get the ones best suited for business needs.
+How to get the ones best suited for business needs?.
-* Protect Intellectual Property: not pass  confidential information to Chatbot for training
+* Protect Intellectual Property: never pass confidential information to Chatbot for training
 * Protect the brand, avoid bias, discrimination, aligned to company values
 * Response accuracy, fairness, toxicity, and privacy
 * No move private data to public internet